East Village at Knutsford will run on 100 per cent renewable energy.

 The homes will be designed to achieve a 7.5-star energy efficiency, fae exceeding minimum requirements and will feature energy efficient technologies such as heat pump hot water systems.
 Depending on how the homes are run by residents, energy bills should be down at least 50% compared to a standard build home of this type.
 The homes will also feature reduced embodied emissions through use of recycled masonry materials where appropriate and frame construction.

 Energy efficiency at East Village is elevated, using an integrated approach to incorporate the latest technologies and design principles to achieve the highest level of sustainability.

-The homes will be powered with renewable energy, using individual 5kW PV solar systems, and a shared battery to store surplus energy.
-Renewable grid energy will be supplemented when needed from CleanTech Energy.
+The 36 architecturally designed and landsacped turnkey town homes will be powered with 100 per cent renewable energy, using individual 6.6-kilowatt PV solar systems, the embedded network and a shared battery to store surplus energy.
+Supplemental renewable grid energy will be sourced, when needed, from a grid supply clean energy retailer.

 Storing and Sharing Energy Onsite

 As a survey strata development, East Village will implmenet an embedded network that will service the residents' energy needs by sharing excess electricity produced on the solar rooftops between neighbours.
 The 670-kilowatt-hour battery system - a precinct scale syatem and one of the largest of its kind in the state - will enable energy to be stored for use when required.